parodos-dev/orchestrator-helm-chart/README.md

     > - `ARGOCD_USERNAME`: Default value is set to `admin`.
     > - `ARGOCD_PASSWORD`: This value is dynamically obtained based on the first ArgoCD instance available.
 Empty if none is available.

-9. Install the orchestrator Helm chart:
+1. Install the orchestrator Helm chart:

     ```console
-    helm upgrade -i orchestrator orchestrator --set argocd.enabled=true --set tekton.enabled=true -n orchestrator
+    helm upgrade -i orchestrator orchestrator/orchestrator --set argocd.enabled=true --set tekton.enabled=true -n orchestrator
     ```

-10. Run the commands prompted at the end of the previous step to wait until the services are ready.
+1. Run the commands prompted at the end of the previous step to wait until the services are ready.

     Sample output: